SQL ANY Operator

-Summary: in this tutorial, you will learn about the SQL ANY operator and how to use it to compare a value with a set of values.
+Summary: In this tutorial, you will learn how to use the SQL ANY operator to compare a value with a set of values returned by a subquery.

 Introduction to the SQL ANY operator #

-If the subquery returns no row, the condition evaluates to false.
-Suppose the subquery does not return zero rows, the following illustrates the meaning of the ANY operator when it is used with each comparison operator:
+If the subquery returns at least one row, the following table shows the meaning of the ANY operator when using with a comparison operator:

 ConditionMeaning